Low-pass filter: Examples

 Examples of low-pass filters occur in acoustics, optics and electronics.

-A stiff physical barrier tends to reflect higher sound frequencies, and so acts as an acoustic low-pass filter for transmitting sound.
+A stiff physical barrier tends to reflect higher sound frequencies, acting as an acoustic low-pass filter for transmitting sound.
 When music is playing in another room, the low notes are easily heard, while the high notes are attenuated.

 An optical filter with the same function can correctly be called a low-pass filter, but conventionally is called a longpass filter (low frequency is long wavelength), to avoid confusion.

 In an electronic low-pass RC filter for voltage signals, high frequencies in the input signal are attenuated, but the filter has little attenuation below the cutoff frequency determined by its RC time constant.
 For current signals, a similar circuit, using a resistor and capacitor in parallel, works in a similar manner.
 (See current divider discussed in more detail below.)

 Electronic low-pass filters are used on inputs to subwoofers and other types of loudspeakers, to block high pitches that they cannot efficiently reproduce.
 Radio transmitters use low-pass filters to block harmonic emissions that might interfere with other communications.
 The tone knob on many electric guitars is a low-pass filter used to reduce the amount of treble in the sound.
 An integrator is another time constant low-pass filter.

 Telephone lines fitted with DSL splitters use low-pass filters to separate DSL from POTS signals (and high-pass vice versa), which share the same pair of wires (transmission channel).

 Low-pass filters also play a significant role in the sculpting of sound created by analogue and virtual analogue synthesisers.
 See subtractive synthesis.

-A low-pass filter is used as an anti-aliasing filter prior to sampling and for reconstruction in digital-to-analog conversion.
+A low-pass filter is used as an anti-aliasing filter before sampling and for reconstruction in digital-to-analog conversion.